CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

   - **Improved Combined Tactical Vest:** 7.5s regen (ignores suppression).
 - **Tooth and Claw** (Hitman 9) isn't a fixed 1.5s armour regen on armour break - it's now half of your normal regen time, to a minimum of 1.5s.
 - Enemy health is locked at **Overkill** values on all difficulties, with a lower headshot/crit multiplier (same as vanilla Normal/Hard).
-- Enemy damage is locked at **Hard** values, with some tweaks for problematic enemies to bring them in line.
+- Enemy base damage is locked at **Hard** values, with some tweaks for problematic enemies to bring them in line.
+  - Enemy fall-off/ramp-up values are based on
 - Enemies cannot penetrate player armour.
+- Enemies cannot steal bags.
 - Damage grace period only applies on armour break and duration varies with difficulty.
 Additionally, revive health is different per difficulty:
   - **Normal:** 2 second grace period, revived with 50% health.
   - **Hard:** 1.5 second grace period, revived with 40% health.